modeslab/MultiFractal/README.md

 # MultiFractal
-Multi-Fractal Analysis of images using MFDFA and WTMMMM
+Multi-Fractal Analysis of 2D stochastic data (images) using MFDFA and WTMMMM.